kumbulanit/t-sql/sql trainning/untitled/Module 5/Lesson2_Filtering_Data_with_Predicates.md

     AND (
         -- IT: Senior level with high skills (d.DepartmentName = 'IT'
-         AND e.Title LIKE '%Senior%'
+         AND e.JobTitle LIKE '%Senior%'
          AND EXISTS (
-             SELECT 1 FROM EmployeeSkills es
+             SELECT 1 FROM Employees ekills es
              WHERE es.EmployeeID = e.EmployeeID
              AND es.ProficiencyLevel = 'Expert'
          ))

         -- Sales: High performers or managers
         OR (d.DepartmentName = 'Sales'
-            AND (e.BaseSalary >= 75000 OR e.Title LIKE '%Manager%'))
+            AND (e.BaseSalary >= 75000 OR e.JobTitle LIKE '%Manager%'))

         -- Finance: Certified professionals
         OR (d.DepartmentName = 'Finance'
             AND EXISTS (
-                SELECT 1 FROM EmployeeSkills es
+                SELECT 1 FROM Employees ekills es
                 INNER JOIN Skills s ON es.SkillID = s.SkillID
                 WHERE es.EmployeeID = e.EmployeeID
                 AND s.SkillCategory = 'Finance'